 The Atlantic-Midwest Province is one of the ten units in the international congregation.
-School Sisters from this province minister in Canada, England, Italy, South Sudan and the United States, with administrative and health care centers in Baltimore, Maryland; Chicago, Illinois; Waterdown, Ontario; and Wilton, Connecticut.
+School Sisters from this province minister in Canada, England, Italy, South Sudan and the United States, with administrative and health care centers in Baltimore, MD, Chicago, IL, Waterdown, ON and Wilton, CT.

-The Senior Development Coordinator is a member of the development team, which is responsible for fundraising activities and building meaningful relationships throughout the Province.
+The Development Associate is a member of the development team, which is responsible for fundraising activities and building meaningful relationships throughout the Province.

-Under the supervision of the Director of Development, the Senior Development Coordinator will conduct prospect research, perform donor relation tasks and oversee day-to-day development operations in the Baltimore office.
+Under the supervision of the Director of Development [DOD], the Development Associate will conduct prospect research, perform donor relation tasks and oversee day-to-day development operations in the Baltimore Office.

-- Research and gather information on individuals, corporations and foundations to determine funding potential to support the Province.
+- Research and gather information on individuals, corporations, and foundations to determine funding potential to support Province

-- Record all prospect date in Raiser’s Edge and assist with execution of moves management strategies.
+- Record all prospect data in Raiser’s Edge and assist with execution of moves management strategies.

 - Prepare donor profiles (briefs), which include biographical, financial and historical giving information; potential for philanthropic support; areas of interest and affiliations.

-- Create proposal documents including: cover letters, requests for funding, brochures and funding lists.
+- Create proposal documents for institutional funders: including cover letters, requests for funding, brochures, and funding lists.

-- Under the supervision of the Director of Development, maintain relationships with donors through calls and organized visits that may include the Director of Development and/or an SSND.
+- With supervision of Director of Development, maintain relationship with donors through calls and organized visits that may include the DOD and/or an SSND.

-- Raiser’s Edge Database: input data and generate queries and reports, as needed and in coordination with the Database Coordinator.
+- Raiser’s Edge Database: input data and generate query and report, as needed and in coordination with Database Coordinator.

-- Process and acknowledge charitable gifts for events and mailings as needed.
+- Process and acknowledge charitable gifts for events, mailings, as needed.

-- Oversee the organization and implementation of donor celebrations and fundraising events.
+- Oversee organization and implementation of Donor Celebrations and fundraising events;

 - Administer the Tree of Life program.

-- Assist with planned giving program/marketing, as requested by the Director of Development.
+- Assist with planned giving program/marketing, as requested by DOD.

-- Assist Director of Development with fundraising administration and leadership logistics as needed including: setting meeting schedules, developing meeting agendas, maintaining minutes of internal meetings and other general management tasks.
+- Assist DOD with fundraising administration and leadership logistics as needed including setting meeting schedules, developing meeting agendas, maintaining minutes of internal meetings, and other general management tasks.

 - Review and submit invoices for payment.

-- College degree required; masters degree or CRFE designation a plus.
+- College degree required; Masters or CRFE designation a plus.

 - Broad knowledge of the principles of fundraising – able to participate in all aspects of the gift cycle: (1) prospect research of current and potential donors; (2) donor cultivation strategies; (3) moves management (4) preparation of solicitation materials; (5) personalized ongoing donor stewardship.

-- Demonstrated leadership and the ability to successfully multi-task and implement new initiatives.
+- Demonstrated leadership and the ability to successfully to multi-task and implement new initiatives.

 - Ability to serve as trainer to leadership and colleagues.